emmalaney/coursera-test2/README.md

 # coursera-test2
-second test for coursera
-I am not sure how to make the template show up when I click on URL
+Second test to see how to upload a cite for coursera.